felixba93/plagiarism_detection/README.txt

-This repository contains the files and algorithms used in the Textmining project with the topic Plagairism Detection.
+This repository contains the files and algorithms used in a textmining project with the topic "Plagairism Detection".